Enhance international assignments with global mobility technology

 Frederic Franchi is the Global Mobility Technology Solutions Leader for Europe and member of the Global Mobility Centre of Excellence.
 Frederic joined Mercer Information Solutions & Technology Solutions in June 2012.
 Frederic provides clients with in-depth knowledge on Mercer’s global mobility technology offering and how these can suit their current requirements so they can derive maximum benefits and enhance their international assignment management processes.
 Frederic is based in London, and you can reach him at email@example.com.

 Michael Nash is the Global Mobility Technology Solutions Leader for Europe, who rejoined Mercer in June 2019, following 12 years of absence in which he owned and was running his own manufacturing business.
-During that time, Mike became passionate about the positive effects of digitisation and process automation, successfully implementing a variety of both on-premise and SAAS accounting, manufacturing and sales tools.
+During that time, Mike became passionate about the positive effects of digitization and process automation, successfully implementing a variety of both on-premise and SAAS accounting, manufacturing and sales tools.
 He re-joined to form part of the Mobility Technology Leadership team, with his focus on Mercer Mobility Management Platform.
 Mike is based in London, and you can reach him at firstname.lastname@example.org.